What is a machine? – 3 idiots machine definition breakdown

 • Better speed control

-The number of revolutions (one complete circle) that the motor rotates in one minute of time is known as RRM of motor.
+The number of revolutions (one complete circle) that the motor rotates in one minute of time is known as the RRM of the motor.
 RPM stands for Revolutions per minute.
 For e.g. 2500 RPM implies the motor rotates 2500 times in one minute.
-So basically, RPM is the unit of ‘angular velocity‘
+So basically, RPM is the unit of ‘angular velocity.‘

-Based on this, we can formulate kV rating as :
+Based on this, we can formulate the kV rating as:

-Now, once the motor kV is fixed, then go to the online electronic stores’ website and search for the motors of the calculated kV which are able to provide the required thrust.
-A thrust value greater than required is OK !
+Now, once the motor kV is fixed, go to the online electronic stores’ website and search for the motors of the calculated kV that are able to provide the required thrust.
+A thrust value greater than required is OK!

 (Look through the specifications/description section of the product’s page for thrust value)

-The propeller is another very important factor to consider since this fan like thing is the most responsible to generate the thrust required for our airplane.
-Check the datasheet or the recommended propeller size for the selected motor
+The propeller is another very important factor to consider since this fan-like thing is the most responsible for generating the thrust required for our airplane.
+Check the datasheet or the recommended propeller size for the selected motor.

-The propeller basically ‘pushes’ the air backwards so that the reaction force is acted on the propeller makes it move in forward direction.
-The working of propeller is a simple application of Newton’s third law.
+The propeller basically ‘pushes’ the air backwards so that the reaction force acts on the propeller, making it move in the forward direction.
+The working of a propeller is a simple application of Newton’s third law.

 Dimensions of Propeller

-Pitch : It is the distance covered by propeller in forward direction when one revolution is completed.
+Pitch: It is the distance covered by the propeller in the forward direction when one revolution is completed.
 Pitch is mostly responsible for the translatory motion of aircraft.
 Pitch is connected to the speed of the aircraft.

-A problem statement has been given (Like a competition) and based on the constraints, the procedure to select a motor has been given.
+A problem statement has been given (Like a competition), and based on the constraints, the procedure to select a motor has been given.
 Go through it thoroughly to get a complete understanding.
-(We are assuming that we chose some plan and on calculating the model weight of airplane, it came out to be 250 g.
+(We are assuming that we chose some plan, and on calculating the model weight of the airplane, it came out to be 250 g.

 RC Airplane Series – All Articles (You are at Part – 4 !)